mariobox/Hugo-Source/content/book/ikigai.md

 Cognitive cost: if the man is thinking about the fence, he's not thinking about something else.

-If you want to make excellent stuff, you need to make a lot of crap.
+<mark>If you want to make excellent stuff, you need to make a lot of crap</mark>.

 In order to do high impact excellent work, you have to do a lot of work, which includes low impact not excellent work.